 Related Article: 3 AWESOME Resistance Band Shoulder Workouts

 Looking for more push exercises to add to your routine, or want to create a pull and leg day routines to complement your push day workouts?
 Check out the Fitbod app.
 You’ll get access to more than 600 exercise demos and can create a fully customizable workout plan based on your goals, schedule, and available equipment.
-Plus, your first three workouts are free!
+Try Fitbod for free!

 About The Author